-A backpack that is too heavy can cause permanent damage to the spine.
+How much should your backpack weigh?
+Can a backpack that is too heavy cause damage to the spine?
 Here's what you can do to be safe.

 Wearing a backpack that is too heavy can cause back pain, neck pain, numbness and tingling in the arms and hands, and weakness in the arms and hands.
 Done repetitively or for long periods of time, this practice can potentially damage the spine and sensitive nerves of the neck and back.